AlexSunner/drink-plaza/README.md

 ## Testing

-- Every function has been tested and works as intended.
 - The links in the navigation bar and Logo directs the user to the designated section and homepage.
+(Works as intended).
-- A message saying "Your subscription has been fully registered!" will pop up when the user submits for the weekly newsletter, as intended.
+- A message saying "Your subscription has been fully registered!" will pop up when the user submits for the weekly newsletter.
+(Works as intended)
-- The Social Media icons in the footer redirects the user to the designated social medias which will open up in a tew tab, as inteded.
+- The Social Media icons in the footer redirects the user to the designated social medias which will open up in a tew tab.
+(Works as intended)

 ### Media Query Responsiveness